collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Feature branches (a.k.a. topic branches)
 * Pull requests branches

+When the repo is created, by default, there will be a branch named master that contains the initial files.
+When you want to create a new feature, you can make a copy of the master branch and give the new branch a different name.
+Now there are two branches, in the same repo, the master branch and a feature branch.
+If there is more than one branch in the repo, you make a copy of the branch you intend your new feature to be merged into (in this case, the master branch).
+After you are done working on the feature branch, you submit a pull request for the changes to be merged.
+The feature branch is now a pull request branch.
+If the changes are accepted, they will be merged into the intended branch.
+The master branch will be like before, except with the changes from the branch.

+You will want to keep the master and feature branches up-to-date by merging in updates.
+If you want to start working on another feature, you can make another new branch off of the branch it's intended to be merged into.

+You can toggle back and forth between the branches by clicking on the branches in the branches tab.
+You can also create and work on branches in your local development environment, which we will demonstrate later.

 Both feature branches and pull request branches are examples of remote branches.
 We can work on them in much the same way.

 If you learn to deal with remote branches in general, you will have the fundamentals skills and freedom that will help you to do both collaboration and code review.